-Perverting the Course of Justice Sentence Quashed by Court of Appeal
+Court of Appeal Quashes Perverting the Course of Justice Sentence

 We are delighted that Mr Burke was released from prison the same day as the Court of Appeal made its decision.
-Had he not appealed, he would have faced another 3 weeks behind bars.
-It is a shame that he had to spend 7 nights in prison when he should not have spent any.
+Had he not appealed, he would have faced another three weeks behind bars.
+It is a shame that he had to spend seven nights in prison when he should not have spent any.

 Pragma law instructed motoring barrister Andrew Thompson to represent Mr Burke at the Court of Appeal.